tex216/Mobile-Android-App-Development/GroupProject/Docs/DesignDocument.md

         </tr>
             <tr>
             <td class="description_width" width=350px>
-                After the user checks 2 jobs and click on the COMPARE button, the user will be presented with this screen.
+                After the user has selected 2 jobs and clicks on the COMPARE button, the user will be presented with this Compare jobs screen.
 The table will display the job details for the selected jobs.
 The user will  have the option to MAKE ANOTHER COMPARISON or RETURN TO MAIN MENU.
             </td>
             <td class="image_width">
                 <figure>